 However, instead of addressing my struggles, I investigate and experiment with various mindfulness techniques in order to find my own strategy to deal with these emotions.
 Personally, nature has played an important role as it has been a place where I have been able to feel free and manage my emotions, unlike the claustrophobic environment I have to call home.
 I seek to contextualise my understanding of solitude, the environment and landscape.
 A technique which is frequently used by people who practice mindfulness involves noticing the beautiful mundane aspects on a day to day basis.
 This inspired me to represent the beauty through landscapes which I felt were spacious, open and beautiful.

 This body of work sets out to be multifaceted as with mindfulness no one technique works for all.
 It includes multiple layers of experiments in order to find what works best for each individual.
 My only access to nature within my room is the five minutes when the sunlight leaks through my window.
 The importance of working within the space is crucial as a means of learning to accept my living arrangement and creating something positive out of it.
 My interest lies in the confined claustrophobic view my window faces, which I hope to confront when working within it.
 With reference to mindfulness, I aim for the process to be rewarding and accessible to anyone.
-For this reason I aim to use the cyanotype method, incorporating sunlight and chemicals to create a print.
+For this reason I aim to use the cyanotype method, incorporating sunlight and chemicals to create prints.
 By printing landscape imagery on bricks, I hope to create a bigger structure referencing the various views I would rather see through my window.
 This project aims to reach people who may be experiencing loneliness or isolation and encourage them to find their own way of coping with it.
-Nevertheless, to promote the feeling of solitude - embrace it, tackle these issues and confront them.
+Nevertheless, to express the feeling of solitude - embrace it, tackle these issues and confront them.